Josh Basham

-Joshua William R. Basham (born 17 April 1999) is an English rugby player who plays as a flanker for Gloucester in the Premiership Rugby.
+Joshua William R. Basham (born 17 April 1999) is an English rugby player who last played as a flanker for Gloucester in the Premiership Rugby.

+Early life and education

-Basham made his professional debut for London Irish during the 2017-18 season, eventually making 3 more appearances.
-Basham transferred away from London Irish to start university at Durham University, paving the way for him to link up with Newcastle Falcons.
+Basham attended Wellington College, where he was part of a dominant rugby side named 'School Team of the Year' in 2015 by Rugby World magazine.
+He made his professional debut for London Irish during the 2017–18 season, eventually making 3 more appearances.
+He then transferred away from London Irish to start university at Durham University, paving the way for him to link up with Newcastle Falcons.

+Career

 In May 2018, Basham was included in the England Under-20 squad for the 2018 World Rugby Under 20 Championship.
 He was named as a starter in the final, which saw England finish runners up to hosts France.

 In April 2021, Basham was promoted from the Newcastle Falcons academy to the first team squad for the following season.

 He returned to London Irish prior to the 2022/23 season.
 He moved to Japan to play for Shimizu Koto Blue Sharks in the Japan Rugby League One competition on a two-year deal ahead of the 2023–24 season.

 On 14 May 2025, Basham would return to England to join Gloucester back in the Premiership Rugby ahead of the 2025–26 season.